 Media Studies operates within the English Faculty.

 Media Studies is an exciting subject that will equip you with a variety of skills and knowledge about the media that you use every day.
 We run courses at Key Stage 4 (GCSE) and Key Stage 5 (A-Level and BTEC).
-The topics that are covered aim to help students develop their knowledge and understanding about how different media industries and platforms work.
-The courses are also designed to enhance students’ analytical skills in terms of their technical analysis and those concerning representational topics of gender, age and ethnicity.
+The topics that are covered aim to help students develop their knowledge and understanding about how different media industries work, and enhance students’ analytical skills and practical skills.
+Students will analyse media texts such as TV programmes and magazines, in the same way they may analyse books or poetry in English.
+Students will also have the opportunity to produce their own print and audio-visual media texts, such as DVD covers, film posters and music videos.

 What We Offer: